rickstylz01/noteTakerApp/README.md

 **Instruction**

-Complete the functions that will make the notes App to work complete.
+Complete the functions that will make the notes App to work complete.# noteTakerApp